solarwinds/fluent-plugin-papertrail/README.md

 `make test`

 ### Release in [RubyGems](RubyGems.org)
-To release a new version, update the version number in the [GemSpec](fluent-plugin-papertrail.gemspec) and then, run
+To release a new version, update the version number in the [GemSpec](fluent-plugin-papertrail.gemspec) and then, run:

 `make release`